zendframework/zend-expressive-swoole/docs/book/v2/table.md

 Tables **must** be created inside of your main process, in order to ensure each worker process has access to them.
-Since we define the columns and table size in the constructor, we can accomplish this by mapping the service name to a concrete instance, using the `services` dependency configuration key:
+Since we define the columns and table size in the constructor, we can accomplish this by mapping the service name to a concrete instance, using the `services` dependency configuration key in a config provider class, e.g. `src/App/ConfigProvider.php`:

 ```
 private function getDependencies() : array